naifsameer/9-e-library/project-requirements.md

 ## 1.3.0

-- category with CRUD operations.
+- category with CRUD operations. ✅
 - books with CRUD operations. ✅
-- authors with CRUD operations.
+- authors with CRUD operations.✅
-- publishers with CRUD operations.
+- publishers with CRUD operations. ✅
 - users with CRUD operations.
 - cities with CRUD operations.
 - offers with CRUD operations.